bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 The first tag that I&apos;ll be talking to you about today is the header tag.
 The header tag is typically used to group together introductory or navigational aids.
-So you&apos;d put in your title, perhaps your navigation bar, anything that really lets the user know right off the bat what this page is about.
+You&apos;d put in your title, perhaps your navigation bar, anything that really lets the user know right off the bat what this page is about.
 The thing I want you to understand about the header tag is that it is a <b>block</b> tag, and nothing more than that.
 There&apos;s no special formatting or anything along that line.
 However, it does let the user know that this is the header section.
 Now, most people will never see the tags.

 Remember, the browser looks at the tag and doesn&apos;t display it, instead formats its content.
 But for people who are using screen readers or other assistive